-Snow has been a no-show for some traditionally wintry US cities
+Snow has been a no-show for some traditionally wintry cities

 BOSTON (AP) — Growing up in New England, Leah Ofsevit’s most cherished childhood memories were blanketed in snow.
 She remembers running barefoot outside with her brother at the first sign of it, building snowmen and ice castles most winters, strapping on skis as a toddler.